Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 More details in :ref:`lightning_module` docs.

-**Forward vs training_step**
-The training_step defines the training loop and should be independent of forward.
-The forward method defines what the LightningModule does for prediction/inference.
+.. note:: The training_step defines the training loop and forward defines the prediction/inference behavior.
     In this case, we want to use our Autoencoder for generating image embeddings.

 ----------